Dumb Blonde (Avril Lavigne song): Critical reception

 Madelin Roth of MTV proclaimed Lavigne and Minaj "the hottest power pop duo today".
 Katherine Gillespie of Paper praised "Dumb Blonde" and added that "it somehow manages to combine every genre Lavigne has ever dabbled in over the course of a prolific pop-punk career."
 In a review for Complex, Tara Mahadevan claimed that the song and the lyrics were "uplifting" and "empowering".
 Exclaim!s Josiah Hughes published a rave review and called the song "punk pop banger".
 Rap Up applauded track's encouraging lyrical message.

 Ming Lee Newcomb of Consequence of Sound described "Dumb Blonde" as "cheeky, drum-heavy track".
 She noted that "song solidifies the sk8er girl's effort to make a cultural comeback".
 Israel Daramota of Spin praised "anthemic" nature of the composition.
 He felt that "['Dumb Blonde']'s percussion-based track owes a lot more to Gwen Stefani's 'Hollaback Girl' mold, but it also captures the sneering attitude found on Lavigne's best known tracks."
 Glenn Rowley from Billboard called the song a "fiery collaboration".
 While reviewing "Dumb Blonde", Melody Lau from CBC Music complemented the idea of challenging 'dumb blonde' stereotypes.
 Mike Nied from Idolator made the observation that "Dumb Blonde" was one of the "sort of fiery banger that deserves plenty of radio play."

 Alex Zidel of HotNewHipHop gave a positive review and expected "Dumb Blonde" to be "iconic as both the artists behind it".
 He considered the song was "a definitely a feel-good joint" between Lavigne and Minaj.

-Conversely, Forbes magazine named the song the 4th worst song of 2019, calling it "a failed attempt at a girl power anthem".
-Similarly, Callie Ahlgrim of Insider ranked "Dumb Blonde" among the worst songs of 2019, calling it "deeply uninspired" and criticizing Lavigne's decision to collaborate with Nicki Minaj.